NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 asserted in OBI, but only given in the textual definition of the 'assay objective'.

 To exemplify this extended pattern in the context of VIBSO, we can instantiate its classes as follows:
 ![OBO_setting_pattern_example.png](images/OBO_setting_pattern_example.png)

 ### Defining an Assay According to the Extended Assay Pattern in the Context of VIBSO
-As discussions with domain experts in the VIBSO development calls have made clear, the classification of the various types of Raman spectroscopy as currently done in CHMO has some problems (see https://github.com/NFDI4Chem/VibrationalSpectroscopyOntology/issues/103).
+As discussions with domain experts in the VIBSO development calls have made clear, the classification of the various types of Raman spectroscopy as currently done in CHMO has some problems (see [issue#103](https://github.com/NFDI4Chem/VibrationalSpectroscopyOntology/issues/103)).
 All of these types have in common that they somehow record the Raman scattering of the evaluated sample.
 However, their methodology differs in the ways in which the Raman scattering is produced, recorded or subsequently processed, by using either different devices, device settings, sample preparation steps or signal recording steps.
 We thus need the extended assay pattern described here, to be able to describe these different methods in more detail and thereby formally define the various types of Raman spectroscopy assays they specify.

 ## The Assay Pattern in a Bigger Picture
 This assay pattern can of course combined with other planned process patterns, to be able to describe its embedding in a grander context.
 Without going into the details, the following TBox shows how this can be done with respect the competency questions:

 * Who performed the assay?
-* what kind of data transformations where performed on the data output of the assay?
+* What kind of data transformations where performed on the data output of the assay?
-* what kind of sampling process was done before the assay?
+* What kind of sampling process was done before the assay?
 * What is the investigation the assay is a part of?

 ![OBI_asserted_assay_pattern](images/OBO_Investigation_Assay_Pattern.png)

 ## Using Example Instances in VIBSO
 In the previous VIBSO development calls, it became apparent that the proper use of the design patterns described